 It often invites your subscribers for feedback as it’s just one click of a button away.

 Step 5: Showcase in in your app #

-Sharing your new feature in your app is a sure way to know your customers know about it.
+Sharing your new feature in your app is a sure way to let your customers know about it.
 You could share your latest changelog in a widget or show your latest, big feature in a modal.

-When using the right tone-of-voice and visuals, customers will be looking forward to these popups (a marketer’s dream!).
+When using the right frequency, tone-of-voice and visuals, customers will be looking forward to these popups (a marketer’s dream!).

 Of course, depending on your app, overtaking a screen might not be the best way to share and a less obtrusive option, is a better option.